bobloy/Fox-V3/chatter/README.md

 #### Step 2: Install Requirements

+Make sure you have your virtual environment that you installed Red on activated before starting this step.
+See the Red Docs for details on how.

 In a terminal running as an admin, navigate to the directory containing this repo.

 I've used my install directory as an example.